-Subject to the following discussion, the Offered Notes may be acquired by "employee benefit plans" as defined in the Employee Retirement Income Security Act of 1974, as amended ("ERISA") that are subject to Title I of ERISA, "plans" as defined in Section 4975(e)(1) of the Code that are subject to Section 4975 of the Code, and entities or accounts deemed to hold "plan assets" of the foregoing (each of the foregoing, a "Benefit Plan").
+Subject to the following discussion, the Notes may be acquired by "employee benefit plans" as defined in the Employee Retirement Income Security Act of 1974, as amended ("ERISA") that are subject to Title I of ERISA, "plans" as defined in Section 4975(e)(1) of the Code that are subject to Section 4975 of the Code, and entities or accounts deemed to hold "plan assets" of the foregoing (each of the foregoing, a "Benefit Plan").
 Section 406 of ERISA and Section 4975 of the Code prohibit a Benefit Plan from engaging in particular transactions with persons that are "parties in interest" under ERISA or "disqualified persons" under the Code with respect to such Benefit Plan.
 A violation of these "prohibited transaction" rules may result in an excise tax or other penalties and liabilities under ERISA and the Code for such persons or the fiduciaries of the Benefit Plan.
 In addition, Title I of ERISA also requires fiduciaries of a Benefit Plan subject to ERISA to make investments that are, among other things, prudent, diversified and in accordance with the governing plan documents.
-Employee benefit plans that are governmental plans (as defined in Section 3(32) of ERISA) and some church plans (as defined in Section 3(33) of ERISA) are not subject to ERISA requirements; however, governmental and church plans may be subject to comparable federal, state or local law that is substantially similar to Title I of ERISA or Section 4975 of the Code ("Similar Law").
+Employee benefit plans that are governmental plans (as defined in Section 3(32) of ERISA) and certain church plans (as defined in Section 3(33) of ERISA) are not subject to ERISA or Section 4975 of the Code; however, such plans may be subject to federal, state, local or other laws that are substantially similar to Title I of ERISA or Section 4975 of the Code ("Similar Law").

-Certain transactions involving the Issuing Entity might be deemed to constitute prohibited transactions under ERISA and the Code with respect to a Benefit Plan that purchased Offered Notes if assets of the Issuing Entity were deemed to be assets of the Benefit Plan.
+Certain transactions involving the Issuing Entity might be deemed to constitute prohibited transactions under ERISA and Section 4975 of the Code with respect to a Benefit Plan that purchased Notes if assets of the Issuing Entity were deemed to be assets of the Benefit Plan.
 Under the United States Department of Labor regulation codified at 29 C.F.R.
-Section 2510.3-101, as modified by Section 3(42) of ERISA (the "Regulation"), the assets of the Issuing Entity would be treated as plan assets of a Benefit Plan for the purposes of ERISA and the Code only if the Benefit Plan acquired an "equity interest" in the Issuing Entity and none of the exceptions contained in the Regulation was applicable.
+Section 2510.3-101, as modified by Section 3(42) of ERISA (the "Regulation"), the assets of the Issuing Entity would be treated as plan assets of a Benefit Plan for the purposes of ERISA and Section 4975 of the Code only if the Benefit Plan acquired an "equity interest" in the Issuing Entity and none of the exceptions contained in the Regulation was applicable.
 An equity interest is defined under the Regulation as an interest other than an instrument which is characterized as indebtedness under applicable local law and which has no substantial equity features.
-Although there is little guidance on the subject, it is anticipated that, at the time of their issuance, the Offered Notes should not be treated as equity interests of the Issuing Entity for purposes of the Regulation.
-This determination is based in part upon the traditional debt features of the Offered Notes, including the reasonable expectation of purchasers of Offered Notes that the Offered Notes will be repaid when due, as well as the absence of conversion rights, warrants and other typical equity features.
-The debt treatment of one or more classes of Offered Notes for ERISA purposes could change if the Issuing Entity incurred losses.
+Although there is little guidance on the subject, it is anticipated that, at the time of their issuance, the Notes should not be treated as equity interests of the Issuing Entity for purposes of the Regulation.
+This determination is based in part upon the traditional debt features of the Notes, including the reasonable expectation of purchasers of Notes that the Notes will be repaid when due, traditional default remedies, as well as the absence of conversion rights, warrants and other typical equity features.
+The debt treatment of one or more classes of Notes for ERISA purposes could change if the Issuing Entity incurred losses.
 The risk of recharacterization is enhanced for the Class B Notes.